himslm01/himslm01.github.io/java/utf8_character_encoding_windows.md

     }
 ```

-I should hope that it's clear why changing every UTF-8 character your code that is not directly mapped into the Windows Code Page 1252 into its unicode escape sequence is a bad thing.
+I should hope that it's clear why changing your source code so that every UTF-8 character that is not directly mapped into the Windows Code Page 1252 is written as its unicode entity is a bad thing.

 ##### Configure Gradle